 1992 ISDA Master Agreement

-Section 12 in full
+12 in a Nutshell™

 Related agreements and comparisons

-Resources and navigation
+Resources and Navigation

 The major change between the versions of Section 12 (Notices) was the 2002 ISDA’s inclusion of e-mail as a means of communication in addition to the 1992 ISDA’s electronic messaging system.
 Also, fax and electronic messaging system are not permitted means of serving close-out communications (i.e., under Sections 5 and 6) under the 1992 ISDA, but fax is permitted under the 2002 ISDA, whereas electronic messaging system and email are not.
 Got all that?